LarsGJobloop/template-monolith/README.md

 > While a container runtime is required on the host, other toolchains can be acquired through the Nix Flake Dev Shell.
 This is for the more adventurous, but saves time in the long run.

 ## Setup

+> [!IMPORTANT]
+>
+> Since this is using containers as stand-ins for cloud service, you need your container runtime (Docker Compose/OrbStack) running to work with these.

 1. Create a new repository from this template
 2. Verify host dependencies are met